openfl/OpenFLDevelopersGuide/filtering-display-objects/available-display-filters.md

 The following code creates a rectangle object using the drawRect() method of the Shape class and applies a gradient bevel filter to it.

-import flash.display.Shape;
+import openfl.display.Shape;

-import flash.filters.BitmapFilterQuality; import flash.filters.GradientBevelFilter;
+import openfl.filters.BitmapFilterQuality; import openfl.filters.GradientBevelFilter;

 // Draw a rectangle.